 At the famous Macmillan Commission in 1929, the evidence of Sir Ernest Harvey, Deputy Governor of the Bank of England, dealt with this same point.
+He said: "The still remains to be seen whether the Treasury, with all the enabling powers in the world, can make the views of the War Cabinet prevail over the views of the Bank of England."

-He said: "The Bank of England is practically free to do whatever it likes..."
+Bank of England is practically free to do whatever it likes. . ."

-In the "Manchester Guardian" of May 23, 1940, the financial
+In the "Manchester Guardian" of May 23, 1940, it likes. . . ."